Hofls/devops/remote-access/vpn/bridge.md

     * Resource not available:
         * `curl https://hidden-behind-vpn.com` - Failed to connect to port 443: No route to host
     * `ip route add 13.12.233.222 via 16.154.33.122`
+        * Error `Nexthop has invalid gateway` means servers not in the same network
     * Now all requests to `13.12.233.222` will go through server with vpn (`16.154.33.122`)
         * `curl https://hidden-behind-vpn.com` - Success!
     * `ip route del 13.12.233.222`